I Don't Feel at Home in This World Anymore: Production

 In April 2016, it was announced Melanie Lynskey and Elijah Wood had been cast in the film, with Macon Blair writing and directing.
 Blair wrote the character of Ruth with Lynskey in mind.

 Principal photography began in Portland, Oregon in April 2016.

 Release

 The film had its world premiere at the Sundance Film Festival on January 19, 2017.
 It received a worldwide release on February 24, 2017, streaming exclusively on Netflix.

-Critical reception
+Reception

+Film critic Matt Zoller Seitz wrote on RogerEbert.com that "the story is rather slight; the filmmakers pay closer attention to the small details of character interaction than to the fine points of plot," that the film "never escalates beyond a high simmer," and "once we get to the inevitable (if welcome and satisfying) climax, you may start to tally up all the missed opportunities," but noted that "it’s a treat to see her [Lynskey] front-and-center here, carrying an entire movie mainly with her eyes, face and shoulders."
+A review of the film in The Austin Chronicle reported that it "confidently walks the shuriken edge of laugh-out-loud funny and cringe-inducing violence, and it does so with such a nonchalant self-assurance," and noted that its "microcosm of ennui, indifference, and clumsy violence reflects a number of themes so prevalent in this society."

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 89% based on 62 reviews, with an average rating of 7.4/10.
 The website's critical consensus reads, "I Don't Feel At Home In This World Anymore transcends its unwieldy title to offer timely, intoxicatingly dark observations on gender dynamics and social norms in modern America."
 On Metacritic, the film has a 75 out of 100 rating, based on 15 reviews, indicating "generally favorable" reviews.